michaelawyu/kubefleet-website/content/en/docs/how-tos/cluster-resource-override.md

 - `clusterSelectorTerms`: A list of terms that are used to select clusters.
     * Each term in the list is used to select clusters based on the label selector.

+### Override Type
+To specify the type of override to be applied, you can use the overrideType field in the OverrideRule spec.
+The default value is `JSONPatch`.
+- `JSONPatch`: applies the JSON patch to the selected resources using [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).
+- `Delete`: deletes the selected resources on the target cluster.

-### JSON Patch Override
+#### JSON Patch Override
 To specify the changes to be applied to the selected resources, you can use the jsonPatchOverrides field in the OverrideRule spec.
 The jsonPatchOverrides field supports the following fields:

 >JSONPatchOverride applies a JSON patch on the selected resources following [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).
 > All the fields defined follow this RFC.

+The `jsonPatchOverrides` field supports the following fields:
 - `op`: The operation to be performed.
 The supported operations are `add`, `remove`, and `replace`.
     * `add`: Adds a new value to the specified path.
     * `remove`: Removes the value at the specified path.
     * `replace`: Replaces the value at the specified path.

 - `path`: The path to the field to be modified.
     * Some guidelines for the path are as follows: